New Jersey district pays $325K in Trump yearbook censorship

-WALL TOWNSHIP, N.J.
-(AP) — A New Jersey school district is paying $325,000 to a former New Jersey teacher who claimed she was forced to digitally edit a Donald Trump T-shirt worn by a student in a yearbook photo.
+WALL TOWNSHIP, N.J. — A New Jersey school district is paying $325,000 to a former New Jersey teacher who claimed she was forced to digitally edit a Donald Trump T-shirt worn by a student in a yearbook photo.

 The Wall Township school board approved the settlement agreement with Susan Parsons on Tuesday, NJ Advance Media reported.
 The district made no admission of wrongdoing or liability.
 The money will be paid by the district’s insurance carrier.